Saurabhbans87/Tutorial/Data-Structure/Data Structure.md

-Data structures are fundamental building blocks for efficient storage, organization, and retrieval of data in computer programs.
-They dictate the way data is organized and accessed, impacting the performance and functionality of algorithms.

-Here's a comprehensive breakdown of data structures:

-1. Basic Concepts:
+# Data structures
+> [!NOTE]

-Definition: A data structure is a specialized format for organizing and storing data.
+> Dat structure are building blocks program for for organizing and storing data.
 It provides a way to efficiently access, insert, and delete data elements.

-Abstract Data Type (ADT): An abstract definition of a data structure focusing on its operations and behavior without revealing its implementation details.
+## Abstract Data Type (ADT):
+An abstract definition of a data structure focusing on its operations and behavior without revealing its implementation details.

+# Data structures Types:

-Types: Data structures can be categorized into linear, non-linear, and hierarchical based on their organization and relationships between elements.
+Data structures can be categorized into linear, non-linear, and hierarchical based on their organization and relationships between elements.
++ Linear Data structures
+  + Static Data structures
+    + Array
+  + Dynamic Data structures
+    + List
+    + Stack
+    + Queue
-2. Common Linear Data Structures:
++ Non Linear Data structures
+  + Trees
+  + Graphs
+##
+> Arrays

+> [!IMPORTANT]
-Arrays: Fixed-size contiguous memory locations storing data of the same type.
+> Fixed-size contiguous memory locations storing data of the same type.
 Efficient for random access and traversing elements sequentially.

+> Linked Lists

+> [!IMPORTANT]
-Linked Lists: Nodes containing data and a reference to the next node in the list.
+> Nodes containing data and a reference to the next node in the list.
 Offer flexibility in adding and removing elements but slower random access.

+> Stacks

+> [!IMPORTANT]
-Stacks: LIFO (Last In First Out) data structure where elements are added and removed from the top.
+> LIFO (Last In First Out) data structure where elements are added and removed from the top.
 Efficient for backtracking and function calls.

+> Queues

+> [!IMPORTANT]
-Queues: FIFO (First In First Out) data structure where elements are added to the back and removed from the front.
+> FIFO (First In First Out) data structure where elements are added to the back and removed from the front.
 Useful for processing data in a sequential order.

-3. Non-Linear Data Structures:
+> Trees

+> [!IMPORTANT]
-Trees: Hierarchical structures with nodes containing data and references to child nodes.
+> Hierarchical structures with nodes containing data and references to child nodes.
 Efficient for searching and sorting data.

+> Graphs

+> [!IMPORTANT]
-Graphs: Networks of nodes (vertices) connected by edges.
+> Networks of nodes (vertices) connected by edges.
 Useful for modeling relationships and connections between entities.
-Hash Tables: Key-value pairs stored in buckets using a hash function for fast searching and insertion based on keys.
-4. Hierarchical Data Structures:

-Binary Trees: Trees where each node has at most two child nodes.
-Used for efficient searching and sorting algorithms like binary search or binary heap.
-B-Trees: Multi-level trees with more than two child nodes per node, offering faster search and insertion compared to binary trees for large datasets.